step-security/github-actions-goat/docs/TamperingDuringBuild.md

 # Tampering of source code or artifacts during build

+GitHub Actions workflows can be poisoned, potentially leading to the tampering of source code or artifacts during build.
+This can occur in various ways, such as:

+1. **Direct Workflow Alteration:** An attacker can directly modify the workflow, introducing code that tampers source code or artifacts on disk during build.
+2. **Utilizing Malicious or Vulnerable Dependencies:** An attacker might exploit a GitHub Action or any other dependency incorporated in the workflow that has been tampered with or is inherently vulnerable.
+3. **Code Execution During Workflow Run:** A scenario can occur where code with harmful intent gets executed during a workflow run.
+This could be instigated through a seemingly innocuous component such as a test case.
+4. **Build Server Compromise:** An attacker might attempt to breach the security of the build server on which the GitHub Actions workflow runs.

 ## Summary of past incidents

+Here are some examples of past incidents where CI/CD pipelines were poisoned to tamper with source code or artifacts on disk during the build process.

 ### SUNSPOT: An Implant in the Build Process